whoisbma/Game-Aesthetics-SP16/class-02-text/examples_and_HW/README.md

 #### 3. Moving around the map

-Continue what we started in class.
+Continue what we started in class with map1.cpp.

 Build a whole map out of the 2D array, allowing access for certain pathways.
 Give each room a description.

 Draw it out on paper as well.

+Use the parser to recognize certain commands beyond NORTH EAST WEST SOUTH.
+Give different results in different rooms.
+Be creative!

 **Some suggestions:**